Public functions

 Returns

-• Point: the point stored by the layer.
+Point: the point stored by a previous object.

 Throws

-• If the function of Layer didn't return a Point or Transformation
+- If the function of Object didn't return a Point or Transformation

 Returns

-• Point: the point stored by a previous object.
+Scaling: the scale stored by a previous object.

 Throws